 Bone grafting involves building the bone structure back up via the use of donor bone or bone from another area of the patient’s body, such as the hip, jaw or tibia.
 Gum grafting involves correcting gum recession via the use of healthy tissue from the roof of the mouth.

-Check out what others are saying about our dental services on Yelp: Dental Implants in Grand Blanc, MI.
+Check out what others are saying about our dental services on Google: Dental Implants in Grand Blanc, MI.

 Not everyone may be a candidate for dental implants right away.
 However, with the proper dental care and possibly after undergoing certain procedures, almost anyone can benefit from implants.
 If you live with gum disease, talk to a dentist about your tooth replacement options.